 Eddie Huang joins us for a conversation about the first-generation immigrant experience he writes about in his new memoir, “Fresh Off the Boat.”

-This interview was originally broadcast February 5, 2013.
+This interview was previously broadcast February 5 and September 13, 2013.

 Eddie Haung's TED talk on self-identity